As Super Bowl LVIII looms, the spotlight (bullseye?) is back on Tony Romo

 — Devan Kaney (@Devan_Kaney) January 22, 2024

 It would be unfair to say that the Romo hate is universal.
 He has plenty of defenders.
-And for the record, he and Nantz came in sixth (out of 17 teams) in Awful Announcing’s 2023 NFL Announcer Rankings, which are based on reader grades.
-There are plenty of people out there who enjoy his calls or, perhaps even more complimentary, don’t have a strong opinion about him (a compliment in its own way).
+For the record, he and Nantz came in sixth (out of 17 broadcasting teams) in Awful Announcing’s 2023 NFL Announcer Rankings, which are based on reader grades.
+There are plenty of people out there who enjoy his calls or, perhaps even better, don’t have a strong opinion about him (a compliment in its own way).

-However, as Romo gets ready to call the AFC Championship and, in two weeks, Super Bowl LVIII, the spotlight on him and Nantz is turning back into a bullseye, and this time it’s hard to blame it all on a shadowy agenda.
+However, as Romo gets ready to call the AFC Championship and, in two weeks, Super Bowl LVIII, the spotlight on him and Nantz is turning back into a bullseye.
+This time, it’s hard to blame it all on a shadowy agenda.

 “It was almost cringeworthy at times listening to Romo,” said Sports Business Journal’s Austin Karp on Wednesday’s episode of The Marchand and Ourand Podcast when discussing his and Nantz’s performance over the weekend.
 “I think he has really lost whatever mojo he started with.”

-Karp added that there seems to be a disconnect in the booth between Nantz and Romo, something audiences shouldn’t be feeling seven years into a broadcasting partnership.
+Karp added that there seems to be a disconnect in the booth between Nantz and Romo, something audiences shouldn’t be feeling six years into a broadcasting partnership.

-Podcast host Andrew Marchand said that the issue isn’t just specific to Romo but that the booth as a whole is having problems.
+Podcast host and NY Post reporter Andrew Marchand said that the issue isn’t specific to Romo but that the booth as a whole is having problems.

 “They make a lot of mistakes,” said Marchand.
 “They kind of make calls where they say it’s caught or they’re confused.
 The one that really stuck out was the fake punt when Sean McDermott called that with Damar Hamlin.
 Could’ve been an amazing story considering his backstory.
-And then they didn’t get it.
-It ended up not being as big a deal because of the fumble on the ensuing drive that went through the endzone.
-But that was like the biggest call of the year and when you listen to that call it just didn’t hit the moment in any way.
+And then they didn’t get it… That was like the biggest call of the year and when you listen to that call it just didn’t hit the moment in any way.”

 The Bills go with the fake punt to Damar Hamlin and… that doesn't work. pic.twitter.com/HVo3RWBpOt